DOI-USGS/ds-pipelines-targets-3-course/responses/53-use-downstream.md

 - [ ] Test your new target by running `tar_make()`, then checking out *3_visualize/out/data_coverage.png*.

-- [ ] Test your new pipeline by removing a state from `states` and running `scmake()` once more.
+- [ ] Test your new pipeline by removing a state from `states` and running `tar_make()` once more.
 Did *3_visualize/out/data_coverage.png* get revised?
 If not, see if you can figure out how to make it so.
 Ask for help if you need it.

 When you've got it, share the image in *3_visualize/out/data_coverage.png* as a comment.